Section 12: Vulnerable Populations

 12.3 Research Involving Prisoners

-Since prisoners may be influenced by their incarceration to participate in research and in order to assure that their decision to participate is not coerced, for research funded by HHS, the IRB will adhere to Subpart C of 45 CFR Part 46.
+Since prisoners (See definition of prisoner and minimal risk in Section 2) may be influenced by their incarceration to participate in research and in order to assure that their decision to participate is not coerced, for research funded by HHS, the IRB will adhere to Subpart C of 45 CFR Part 46.
 Texas Department of Criminal Justice (TDCJ)/Bureau of Prisons (Bureau) forms, if required, must be submitted directly to the appropriate agency for review and approval.

 The University is considered “engaged” in research involving prisoners when an agent or employee of the University, for the purposes of the research obtains: